Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 A revolution came up and welcomed the idea of using shipping containers to build homes and structures.
 And just like any other house, the shipping container homes have plans that divide up the container into various livable spaces.

 Each space will have to be separated by walls.
 These are not just any walls, like concrete walls in a brick and mortar house, but are walls that are perfectly layered and insulated to provide the same features as any other wall.
 Want to know how?

-Well, to make things simple, it would be best to divide it into sections.
 There are three important steps when it comes to building the perfect interior wall in a container home.
-They include:
+They are: